 It is recommended you consult with one of our lawyers immediately if you are considering appealing a decision.

 Like the rest of conducting appeals, this is complicated.

-If you are appealing a conviction in the Court of Queen’s Bench, then your appeal will be heard in the Court of Appeal.
+If you are appealing a conviction in the Court King’s Bench, then your appeal will be heard in the Court of Appeal.
 You would know this because your lawyer and the Crown Prosecutor would have been wearing black robes when your trial was conducted.

 WHAT KINDS OF THINGS CAN I APPEAL?

 Generally, there are two kinds of things that can be appealed.
 How the appeal justice or justices characterizes what the mistake or error is makes a very big difference in how closely they will review the mistake.

 Errors of law are mistakes that the judge or justice made about what the law says.
 For instance, it would be an error of law if the justice said you needed to prove you were not guilty.
 Another example might be the decision to allow the Crown Prosecutors to admit into evidence a statement that you made to police.
 When you allege that the judge or justice made a mistake of law that decision is reviewed to make sure it was correct.